apache/flink/docs/apis/streaming_guide.md

 sudo /etc/init.d/rabbitmq-server start
 ~~~

-To launch the example on the host computer execute:
+To launch the example on the host computer, execute:

 ~~~bash
 java -cp /PATH/TO/JAR-WITH-DEPENDENCIES org.apache.flink.streaming.connectors.rabbitmq.RMQTopology \
 > log.txt 2> errorlog.txt
 ~~~

-In the example there are two connectors.
-One that sends messages to RabbitMQ and one that receives messages from the same queue.
-In the logger messages the arriving messages can be observed in the following format:
+There are two connectors in the example.
+One that sends messages to RabbitMQ, and one that receives messages from the same queue.
+In the logger messages, the arriving messages can be observed in the following format:

 ~~~
 <DATE> INFO rabbitmq.RMQTopology: String: <one> arrived from RMQ